Apple M2 Max vs Xeon E-2314

 Detailed specifications

-Xeon E-2314 and Apple M2 Max basic parameters such as number of cores, number of threads, base frequency and turbo boost clock, lithography, cache size and multiplier lock state.
+Xeon E-2314 and M2 Max basic parameters such as number of cores, number of threads, base frequency and turbo boost clock, lithography, cache size and multiplier lock state.
 These parameters indirectly say of CPU speed, though for more precise assessment you have to consider their test results.

 Physical cores4 (Quad-Core)12 (Dodeca-Core)